pauljacob/DSCapstone2/index.md

 ## 7. Credits

-Thanks to the pandas and sklearn developers for an excellent data science toolkit and Blake from Springboard for his insightful guidance on this project.
+Thanks to the pandas and sklearn developers for an excellent data science toolkit and a special thanks to Blake at Springboard for his insight and guidance on my capstone.

 # 8. References
 [1]